newlandsvalley/purescript-js-fileio/README.md

 *  loadBinaryFileAsText
 *  saveTextFile

-Note that  __readAsText__ and __readAsBinaryString__ are effectively deprecated in javascript in favour of __Blob.text__ and __FileReader.readAsArrayBuffer__ which work by registering an event listener which fires once the data has been loaded from the file.
-This can be achieved in purescript by means of the Web.File API.
+Note that __readAsBinaryString__ is effectively deprecated in javascript.
+As far as I can tell, it was originally dropped from the [W3C File API](https://www.w3.org/TR/FileAPI/) specification but later reappeared because of backward compatibility reasons.
+The spec says that __readAsArrayBuffer__ is preferred.

+If, alternatively, you intend to make use of Halogen's __onFileUpload__ event, then this treats files in terms of the [Web File](https://pursuit.purescript.org/packages/purescript-web-file/2.3.0/docs/Web.File.File#t:File) API.
+This approach requires the use of a subsequent __loadend__ callback which I think means that coroutines must be used if you need to get hold of the file's contents.

 ## To build